-Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.
+Howard S. Marks of Oaktree Capital Management is among the few investment gurus Warren Buffett respects.

 “When I see memos from Howard Marks in my mail, they’re the first thing I open and read,” Buffett reportedly said.
 Many investors consider Marks’ famed Oaktree Memos mandatory reading.

-Studying Marks’ reading list could help you understand the thinking of one of the legendary value investors.
-By reading the books Marks recommends, you can absorb the ideas that inspire the Oaktree Memos.
+Studying Marks’ reading list can help you understand the thinking of one of the legendary value investors.

 Timeless Strategies for Successful Investing

-Ellis’s thesis is that investors make more money by working with the market than betting against it.
+Charles D. Ellis’s thesis is that investors make more money by working with the market than by betting against it.
 For example, Ellis thinks you can make more money by buying popular tech stocks such as Apple (NASDAQ: AAPL) and Amazon (NASDAQ: AMZN) than by avoiding tech.

 Ellis’s main lesson is that trying to predict the markets is always a loser’s game.
 Ellis believes going with the flow is easier and more profitable than working against the markets.

-If you want a simple value investing strategy that does not require paying close attention to the markets, Winning the Loser’s Game is the book for you.
+Winning the Loser’s Game is the book for you if you want a simple value investing strategy that does not require paying close attention to the markets.

 A Short History shows how asset bubbles develop and spin out of control by exposing the emotions behind them.
 Smart investors can use that knowledge to identify bubbles and avoid them.
 Plus, investors can learn how to tell the difference between value increases and market euphoria.

 A Short History is a must-read for anybody who wants to know why Ben Graham and Warren Buffett believe Mr. Market is insane.
-Galbraith demonstrates that market insanity, financial euphoria, and bubbles have always been part of the investing process.
+Galbraith demonstrates that market insanity, financial euphoria, and bubbles have always been part of investing.

 Investors who fail to understand financial euphoria will lose money.
 Those who understand financial euphoria could avoid losses.